cmacdougald/GAME2338/assignments/web_testing_tools.md

 Company Name

-_Does this tool do any test case storage?_
+_Does this tool do any test case storage/recording?_

 Answer